Home

 Probably not; )

-Here's what I'd do for an approximation: The engine, drive shaft, and transmission make up the bulk of the ICE's weight, right?
+Here's what I'd do for an approximation, I guess: The engine, drive shaft, and transmission make up the bulk of the ICE's weight, right?
 So call up a dealer, tell them you need replacements (!) and ask what the shipping weight would be on those items.
 Somebody will know the answer.

-The automakers are so desperate to sell something - anything - these days that they'll probably fall all over themselves to help you.
+The automakers are so desperate to sell something - anything - these days that they'll probably find a way to be helpful.

 Regards,